dotnet/docs/docs/csharp/programming-guide/interfaces/index.md

 An interface has the following properties:

 - An interface is typically like an abstract base class with only abstract members.
 Any class or struct that implements the interface must implement all its members.
-Optionally, an interface may define default implementations for some or all of its members.
+Optionally, an interface may define default implementations for some or all of its members, for more information see [default interface methods](../tutorials/default-interface-methods-versions).
 - An interface can't be instantiated directly.
 Its members are implemented by any class or struct that implements the interface.
 - A class or struct can implement multiple interfaces.
 A class can inherit a base class and also implement one or more interfaces.